 Oren Savir is a Senior Associate at Impact’s Chicago office.
 He has polled over fifty legislative districts across Illinois and Wisconsin alone as well as twenty Chicago city wards and various state and local offices.
 Oren has also worked extensively with organized labor, public advocacy groups, and state-coordinated campaigns across the region.

 Outside of the Midwest, Oren has worked with a number of frontline Congressional campaigns as well as the DCCC.
 He’s polled mayoral races in Seattle, Minneapolis, and St. Louis, and had the pleasure of helping elect Antonio Reynoso, the first candidate he ever knocked on doors for, to the Borough Presidency of Brooklyn.

 Oren is a New Jersey native who insists it’s called Taylor ham and that the Turnpike is superior to the Parkway in every way.
-He lives in Chicago’s Albany Park neighborhood with his girlfriend Addie and enjoys reading history, swing dancing, and overanalyzing movies.
+He lives in Chicago’s Albany Park neighborhood with his wife Addie and enjoys reading history, swing dancing, and overanalyzing movies.

 Andrea Screws is the Chief Operating Officer for Impact Research.
 She manages Human Resources, Information Technology, Legal, Finance and Marketing for all Impact offices.
 Andrea has extensive experience in both the corporate and non-profit sector with service companies such as HealthSouth, ARAMARK, KinderCare Learning Centers and the Kiwanis Foundation.

 Andrea holds a Bachelor of Arts from Huntingdon College in Business Administration and a Master of Business Administration from the University of Alabama at Birmingham.
 Andrea and her husband, Euel, have two children, Emma and Anderson, and live in Montgomery, Alabama.